-- 1) A paired release study was being performed utilizing 10,000 PIT tags to monitor the success of WxW or WxH crosses in the Touchet Endemic steelhead program.
-Four years of tagging have been completed (BY15 BY18), with adult returns to be finalized in the coming years.
-Releases of both study groups were occurred from the Dayton Acclimation pond.
-First year of release was in 2016, final year or release was in 2019, and final adult returns will be completed with the 2021 run year.
-Results to date indicate a small survival advantage for the WxH group compared to the WxW group (0.50% to 0.45%).
-(LSRCP, BPA, Walla Walla Monitoring Project) - 2) WDFW operates a smolt trap on the lower Touchet River for estimating natural origin smolt production (primarily summer steelhead, but spring and fall Chinook have also been captured/documented).
-Annually, we target 4,000 (or more) summer steelhead to PIT tagged for juvenile outmigration, estimating adult returns, and overshoot monitoring.
+- 2) WDFW operates a smolt trap on the lower Touchet River for estimating natural origin smolt production (primarily summer steelhead, but spring and fall Chinook have also been captured/documented).
+Annually, we target 4,000 (or more) summer steelhead to PIT tag for juvenile outmigration, estimating adult returns, and overshoot monitoring.
 (WA State Salmon Recovery Fund Fish In/Fish Out Projects, BPA Walla Walla Monitoring Project, LSRCP) - 3) WDFW operates adult steelhead traps on Coppei and Patit creeks to monitor abundance of natural and hatchery origin spawners, and collection of biological samples for age composition.
 (Walla Walla Monitoring Project BPA) - 4) WDFW currently conducts summer steelhead spawning ground surveys in the Touchet River basin (locations above Dayton) to estimate abundance and distribution of spawners.
 (LSRCP) - 5) WDFW operates and maintains a series of PIT tag arrays (Harvey Shaw, Bolles, Coppei, Patit, and Dayton), for monitoring adult steelhead (hatchery and wild) returns to the basin.
-(BPA Walla Walla Monitoring Project, LSRCP)
+(BPA Walla Walla Monitoring Project, LSRCP) - 6) WDFW operates the Dayton Adult Trap to capture summer steelhead for broodstock collection and other biological samples from the steelhead run.
+Bull trout, brown trout, whitefish, suckers, and other species are also captured.
+In addition, this trap will be used in the future to capture Touchet River spring Chinook (Carson stock) for broodstock.